leitom/boilerplate/readme.md

 # Boilerplate assets
 - Boilerplate assets can be refered trough the BoilerplateAsset:: accessor
 - example: BoilerplateAsset::style('lib/bootstrap-3.0.2/bootstrap.min.css');

-# Boilerplate assets placeholders
+- Boilerplate assets placeholders:
 - in head there are on placeholder for styles and scripts called head.styles, head.scripts to add styles from any template:
 - example: @section('head.styles') @parent <my style> @stop
 - At the bottom of the master layout you have footer.scripts

 # Boilerplate helpers

-# Asset helper
+## Asset helper
 - The asset helper can be reffered to with Boilerplate::<type>
 - Supported types are style, script and image
 - script and syle returns larvel HTML::script/style